paradigmxyz/forge-alphanet/README.md

 ## EIP-3074 invokers

+**NOTE** These invokers temporarily only work with the docker image from [eip3074-tools] which contains patched versions of solc and forge compatible with [EIP-3074] instructions.

 ### Gas Sponsor Invoker

-The GasSponsorInvoker is a smart contract designed to utilize EIP-3074 auth and authcall operations, allowing transactions to be sponsored in terms of gas fees.
+The GasSponsorInvoker is a smart contract designed to utilize [EIP-3074] auth and authcall operations, allowing transactions to be sponsored in terms of gas fees.
 This contract enables an external account (EOA) to authorize the invoker to execute specific actions on its behalf without requiring the EOA to provide gas